 3.3.5.1 The exposure of wind instruments over level, open terrain shall be 10 metres above the ground.

-Note: Open terrain is defined as an area where the distance between the anemometer and any obstruction is at least 10 times, but preferably 20 times, the height of the obstruction.
+Note: Open terrain, according to the Guide to Meteorological Instruments and Methods of Observation, Part I, Chapter 5, 5.9.2, is defined as an area where the distance between the anemometer and any obstruction is at least 10 times the height of the obstruction.

-3.3.5.2 At aeronautical stations the wind sensors should be exposed to provide measurements representative of conditions 6 to 10 metres above the runway at the average take-off and touch-down points.

-3.3.5.3 Wind speed should be measured to the nearest unit (metres per second, kilometres per hour or knots), and should represent, for synoptic reports, an average over 10 minutes or, if the wind changes significantly in the 10-minute period, an average over the period after the change.
+3.3.5.2 If a station is located at an aerodrome, Members should install the wind sensor in accordance with the Technical Regulations (WMO-No. 49), Volume II, 4.6.1.3.

+Note: In the case of aeronautical stations, reference is made to …

+3.3.5.3 Wind speed should be primarily measured in metres per second. )

+Note: ref to 306 on reporting practices

-Note: In observations used at an aerodrome for aircraft taking off and landing, the averaging period is two minutes and the speed is reported in metres per second, kilometres per hour or knots (with an indication of the unit used).
+Note: In observations used at an aerodrome for aircraft taking off and landing, the averaging period is two minutes).

-3.3.5.4 Wind direction should be measured in degrees and reported to the nearest 10 degrees and should represent a scalar average over 10 minutes or, if the wind changes significantly in the 10-minute period, an average over the period after the change.
+3.3.5.4 Wind direction should be measured in degrees and should represent a scalar average over 10 minutes or, if the wind changes significantly in the 10-minute period, an average over the period after the change.

+Note: ref to 306 on reporting practices

 3.3.5.5 “Calm” should be indicated when the average wind speed is less than 0.5 m s–1.
-The direction is not measured for synoptic purposes in this case.
+The direction is not reported.

-3.3.5.6 In the absence of an anemometer, the wind speed may be estimated using the Beaufort scale.
+3.3.5.6 In the absence of a wind sensor, the wind speed may be estimated using the Beaufort scale.

 Note: The Beaufort scale is given in the Guide to Meteorological Instruments and Methods of Observation, Part I, Chapter 5.